rsevalueserve/oreilly-mlops-bootcamp/Day 1/lesson-6-ci-cd/README.md

-# Lesson 6: CI/CD Pipeline with GitHub Actions
+# Lesson 6: CI/CD Pipeline with GitHub Actions -testing

 This lesson extends the ML pipeline by automating build, test, and deploy using **CI/CD** via **GitHub Actions**.